wixplosives/engine/docs/docs/entities/environment/index.md

 export const server = new Environment('server', 'node', 'single');
 ```

-If the feature API requires a specific entity which natively provides this functionality we will use the `.defineEntity(<entity_name>)`
+If the feature API requires a specific entity which natively provides this functionality, we will use
+the `.defineEntity(<entity_name>)`

 ```typescript
 Service.withType<FileSystemAPI>().defineEntity(server).allowRemoteAccess();